bedops/bedops/docs/content/revision-history.rst

 Released: **TBD**

+* :ref:`convert2bed <convert2bed>`

+  * Patch for RepeatMasker inputs with blank lines that have no spaces.
+This follows up on `Issue 173 <https://github.com/bedops/bedops/issues/173>`_.
+Thanks to saketkc for the bug report.

 * :ref:`update-sort-bed-migrate-candidates <sort-bed>`

   The :code:`update-sort-bed-migrate-candidates` utility recursively searches into the specified directory for BED and Starch files which fail a :code:`sort-bed --check-sort` test.
 Those files which fail this test can have their paths written to a text file for further downstream processing, or the end user can decide to apply an immediate resort on those files, either locally or via a SLURM-managed cluster.
+Grateful thanks to Matt Maurano for input and testing.

   See :code:`update-sort-bed-migrate-candidates --help` for more information, or review the :ref:`sort-bed <sort-bed>` documentation.